lefitzgerald/Berkeley-Bike-Pedestrian-Crashes-2021/README.md

 The question that remains is whether BPD’s action and outreach efforts are enough for Berkeley bikers who are advocating for protected bike lanes, like the lane proposed for Hopkins Street.

-Just as the data illustrated above sheds light on literal collisions between bicycles and cars in the Berkeley area, the debate around the Hopkins bike lane proposal has come to represent  the collision between two different visions for safer, more accessible city streets.
+Ultimately, these collision incidents have sparked a larger collision throughout the North Berkeley Neighborhood – a collision between two different visions for safer, more accessible city streets.